Choosing a Plan

 The Medical Trust offers two prescription drug benefits - standard and premium.
 The difference between the two benefit plans is the dollar amount of copays required for medications.
 If your employer offers the premium benefit – which has a higher monthly premium – you will have lower copays for medications.

 The CDHPs and Kaiser plans offer pharmacy benefits that differ in certain aspects from the standard and premium prescription drug coverage.
 Please see plan details for more information.
 (Please note: these plans are not offered by all employers.)

-The Medical Trust’s behavioral health benefits, offered through Cigna Behavioral Health, are totally compliant with federal regulations requiring parity for physical health benefits.
+The Medical Trust’s behavioral health benefits are totally compliant with federal regulations requiring parity for physical health benefits.
 Members should review the copays and/or coinsurance amounts applicable to office visits and in-patient care for this benefit.

 All of the Medical Trust plans offer services that do not require the deductible to be met.
 These include:

 - Vision.
 Our plans have no copay for an annual eye exam with a network provider.
 In addition, the vision benefit, provided through EyeMed, has a small copay for lenses and contact lens fit, as well as a generous annual allowance for frames or contacts, which are not applied to the medical deductible or out-of-pocket maximum.

 - Employee Assistance Program.
 The Medical Trust’s Employee Assistance Program (EAP), managed through Cigna Behavioral Health, is part of all of our plans.
 Licensed clinicians can help with almost any issue, including stress, elder care, legal/financial issues, substance use disorder, and emotional and physical health.
 Services are free, confidential, and available to all members of your household, even non-covered family members.
 The plans cover unlimited telephone consultations and up to 10 in-person visits per issue with no copay and no deductible.